Stability condition on Calabi-Yau threefold of complete intersection of quadratic and quartic hypersurfaces: Introduction

 \section{Introduction}

-Stability conditions on a triangulated category were first introduced by Bridgeland in \cite{bridgeland2007stability} to understand $\Pi$-stability which is proposed by Douglas.
-Since then, the existence of Bridgeland stability on smooth projective manifolds has become a central problem.
+Stability conditions on a triangulated category were first introduced by Bridgeland in \cite{bridgeland2007stability} to understand $\Pi$-stability, which was proposed by Douglas.
+Since then, the existence of Bridgeland stability conditions on smooth projective varieties has become a central problem.
 In a series of works (\cite{bayer2011bridgeland,bayer2011bridgeland1,bayer2016space}), a conjectural Bogomolov--Gieseker inequality is proposed to construct geometric stability conditions on threefolds.
 The construction is based on the double tilting technique, and the existence of geometric stability conditions relies on the conjectural Bogomolov--Gieseker inequaltiy.

 The existence of stability conditions on threefolds is only known for a limited number of examples: Fano threefolds \cite{macri2014generalized,schmidt2014generalized,li2018stability,piyaratne2017stability,bernardara2016bridgeland}, Abelian threefolds \cite{maciocia2015fourier,maciocia2016fourier,bayer2016space}, Kummer type threefolds \cite{bayer2016space}, threefolds with nef tangent bundle \cite{koseki2020nef}, and product varieties of a curve with a surface \cite{liu2021product}.
-On Calabi--Yau threefolds, apart from the above examples, Li proved existence of stability conditions on quintic threefolds \cite{li2019stability}, and Koseki proved existence on some weighted hypersurfaces in $\mathbb{P}_{1,1,1,1,2}$ and $\mathbb{P}_{1,1,1,1,4}$ \cite{koseki2020stability}, by proving that a stronger or modified Bogomolov--Gieseker inequality holds for these varieties.
-It is worth mentioning that the original conjectural Bogomolov--Gieseker inequality as that in \cite{bayer2016space} does not hold for all threefolds.
+On Calabi--Yau threefolds, apart from the above examples, Li proved the existence of stability conditions on quintic threefolds \cite{li2019stability}, and Koseki proved the existence on some weighted hypersurfaces in $\mathbb{P}_{1,1,1,1,2}$ and $\mathbb{P}_{1,1,1,1,4}$ \cite{koseki2020stability}.
+They both show the existence by proving that a stronger or modified Bogomolov--Gieseker inequality holds for these varieties.
+It is worth mentioning that the original conjectural Bogomolov--Gieseker inequality as in \cite{bayer2016space} does not hold for all threefolds.
 In particular, counterexamples can be found in \cite{Schmidt:CounterBG,martinez2019bridgeland}.
-However, a modified version of the Bogomolov--Gieseker type inequality is sufficient for the work, where an explanation of the construction can be found in \cite{bayer2016space,li2019stability,koseki2020stability}.
+However, a modified version of the Bogomolov--Gieseker inequality is sufficient to show the existence.
+An explanation of the construction can be found in \cite{bayer2016space,li2019stability,koseki2020stability}.

-In this paper, we prove the following Bogomolov--Gieseker type inequality on $X_{2,4}\subset\mathbb{P}^5$, the smooth projective Calabi--Yau threefold of complete intersection of quadratic and quartic hypersurfaces: